The Northeast real estate market to start off 2020 is being marked with tight inventory, high prices, and the fear of rent control measures.

 Most at Risk Communities

 ATTOM Data Solution released a report ranking U.S. housing markets by their vulnerability to the impact of the COVID pandemic.
-The paper shows that the Northeast has the largest concentration of at-risk counties, while the West and Midwest have the smallest.
+At the time of publishing this blog post, the ATTOM Data Solution report showed that the Northeast has the largest concentration of at-risk counties, while the West and Midwest have the smallest.

 That isn’t surprising.
 But when you drill into the county-by-county breakdown, it’s not what you’d expect.